flyingmachine/nanoc-blog/content/design/tapestry-conf.md

 ## Visual storytelling in the Age of Data, Robert Kosara

 * academics don't get the idea of presenting data, communicating data. it's just an afterthought

-  _(There was some twitter conversation about this remark :)_
 * argues that stylizing charts is quite useful. helps to tell the story. emotional impact?
     * example: monstrous data by Nigel Holmes